 Motor vehicle licensing began in 1905, with one-time registration.
 In 1917, annual registrations began.
 By constitutional amendment adopted in 1930, motor vehicles as property were exempted from personal property assessments.
 Major revisions to the law occurred in 1927, 1931, 1947, and 1975.
-Reclassification of vehicles was made in 1953, 1959, 1961, 1972, and 1975.
+Re-classification of vehicles was made in 1953, 1959, 1961, 1972, and 1975.
 In 1963, rates were increased substantially and a transition to fiscal year licensing rather than calendar year was begun.
 Constitutional earmarking of the amount required to meet fixed capital outlay allocations under the Minimum Foundation Program ("school tag fees") was approved in November 1952, and amended in 1964 and 1972.
 In 1965, by constitutional amendment, the following were added to the constitutional categories of motor vehicles: mobile homes, house trailers, camper-type mobile homes, and similar equipment.
 However, if these are permanently attached to the land, they are taxable as real estate.
 All mobile home license fees above \$2.00 went to the school district (50%) and county or city (50%) in which they were registered.
 Rates for truck-tractors and semi-trailers were revised in 1973 and 1983.
 The disposition of revenues was amended in 1977 to distribute, for the first time, 36.5% to the State Transportation Trust Fund.
-By 1985, all revenues remaining after school districts receive first proceeds were transferred into the State Transportation Trust Fund.